Light-Meson Spectroscopy with COMPASS: Strong Interactions

 \subsubsection{Final-State Interactions}

 Consider the production of a hadronic final state, \eg in the decay of a heavier state or in the interaction of two particles (\eg photoproduction or diffractive production), as shown in \cref{fig:decay_prod_amp}.
 The invariant transition amplitude for these processes, which we denote as~$\mathcal{A}_{fi}$ in order to distinguish it from $\mathcal{M}_{fi}$, which is used for the hadronic (re)scattering amplitude in the following, has to satisfy the unitarity relation \cref{eq:inv_amp.unitarity}.
 The right-hand-side of this relation includes the production of intermediate states~$j$ and the rescattering of these intermediate states to the final state.
 Assuming that the interaction between intermediate and final states only occurs through the strong interaction (final-state interaction), we can replace~$\mathcal{A}_{fj}^\ast$ by the scattering amplitude~$\mathcal{M}_{fj}^\ast$.
 Performing a partial-wave expansion of the invariant amplitudes $\mathcal{A}_{fi}$ and $\mathcal{M}_{fj}$, as in \cref{eq:pw_expansion.s}, we arrive at the unitarity relation for the partial-wave production amplitude~$a_\ell(s)$ (\confer\ \cref{eq:pw_amp.unitarity}):

 Here, $t_\ell$~denotes the scattering partial-wave amplitude, which describes the rescattering processes.
 In general, \cref{eq:pw_amp_prod.unitarity} again has to be understood as a matrix equation containing several channels.
 In case of a single open channel, \ie for elastic rescattering (\eg with $t_\ell$~according to \cref{eq:pw_amp.param.elastic}), \cref{eq:pw_amp_prod.unitarity} implies that the phase of the production amplitude is equal to the one of the elastic rescattering amplitude, since $\Im a_\ell$ has to be real.
-This result is known as the Fermi-Watson theorem~\cite{Watson:1952zz}.
+This result is known as the Fermi--Watson theorem~\cite{Watson:1952zz}.

 \Cref{eq:pw_amp_prod.unitarity} can be cast into a discontinuity relation (\confer\ \cref{eq:pw_amp.disc}),

 or, graphically,

 where~$a_\pm$ and~$t_\pm$ refer to $a_\ell(s_\pm)$ and $t_\ell(s_\pm)$, respectively (\confer\ \cref{eq:pw_amp.disc.diagram}).